Search

 Conversely, users may find a quick answer and leave satisfied.
 Dwell time alone does not reveal the true value or relevance of the content to the user’s query.

-⚖️ The verdict: FICTION
+The verdict: FACT 🐴

-7. .gov/ .edu Links
+Factor #7: .gov/ .edu Links

-Domains from the government and education space are thought are considered to be more trustworthy.
+Domains from the government and education space are thought to be more trustworthy.
 Therefore, when a government agency or an educational institution refers back to your domain, then it has a bigger impact than links from other domains.
 Or not?

 3 reasons in favor of .gov/ .edu links being an SEO ranking factor

-1. Trust and authority
+👍 1.
+Trust and authority

 .gov and .edu domains are typically associated with government and educational institutions, respectively.
 These domains are considered authoritative and trustworthy sources of information.